Nightmare62107/FNF-ModernizedPsychEngine/Modernized Changelog.md

 		- Added a screenshot feature (press Control and 6 to screenshot anywhere in the game)

+VERSION 4.0;

+	NEW THINGS ADDED:

+		- Fixed Mom's hair shading in all her base game spritesheets (normal, car, and christmas)

+		- Fixed the "Pause Screen RNG" Achievement not working

+		- Added the "hurt" animation to "bf-christmas"

+		- Added the "Arrow Spin" Event (spins the arrows left or right like how it does in VS Sonic.exe, in the song "Endless")

 ENGINES USED:

 	- "Psych Engine" https://github.com/ShadowMario/FNF-PsychEngine